JavaGT/wearetheuniversity.org/source/blog/2009/01/07/bombs-teach-the-wrong-lesson.md

 education institutions.
-The TEU condemns yesterday’s deadly bombing of a Gaza school and the earlier the use of Gaza’s Islamic University and the Training College as targets for Israeli bomb attacks. </p>
+The TEU condemns yesterday’s deadly bombing of a Gaza school and the earlier the use of Gaza’s Islamic University and the Training College as targets for Israeli bomb attacks.<p>

 <p>Yesterday’s attack on
 a school in Jabaliya refugee camp reportedly killed 30 and